knudvaneeden/integrator/README.md

 # Author
 This program was originally developed by Miles Steele.
 It solved only the integral of powers of the variable x initially.
-It has now been extended to be more according the original examples as were solvable by the SAINT program written by James Robert Slagle
+It has now been extended (solely by involving ChatGPT who has supplied all the changes) to be more according the original examples as were solvable by the SAINT program written by James Robert Slagle
 (e.g. trigonometric functions can be integrated).

 # Prerequisites: